don/BluetoothSerial/README.md

 ### Parameters

+- __fineLocation__: True to enable fine geolocalization, set it as true only if you need to determine the physical position of the bluetooth devices. [optional]
 - __success__: Success callback function that is invoked with a list of unpaired devices.
 - __failure__: Error callback function, invoked when error occurs. [optional]